 Can I use a credit card to make my loan payments?

 We don’t accept credit card payments.
-You can pay by ACH or a debit card linked to a business account.
-We recommend ACH payments since there are typically transaction fees associated with debit card payments.
+You can pay by ACH, Wire or Check.
+We recommend ACH payments since there are typically transaction fees with wire payments.

 How does QuickBooks Capital transmit funds to my business account?

 Once you’ve accepted the loan offer from QuickBooks Capital, we deposit the full amount into the business bank account you provided in your application.
 We typically need 1-2 business days after you accept the offer to compete your deposit.

 How many QuickBooks Capital loans can I have?

 QuickBooks customers can only have one active loan per business at a time.
 However, you can apply for another loan after you’ve paid off the original loan.